ssedinnn/IT-Home-Lab/Lab 03 - Active Directory User Account Management/README.md

 Deleting a user account permanently removes it from Active Directory.
 Many organizations first disable accounts before permanently deleting them after a retention period.
 This helps prevent accidental data loss while allowing administrators time to recover the account if necessary.

 ## *Challenges*
+This lab built on the environment configured in previous labs, so I did not encounter any major issues.
+Instead, I focused on understanding how each account management task changed the user's ability to authenticate and access the domain.

 ## *What I Learned*
+- I learned how to create and manage Active Directory user accounts.
+- I learned how to force users to change their password at their next logon.
+- I learned how IT administrators reset passwords while maintaining account security.
+- I learned the differences between disabling and deleting user accounts.
+- I learned how changes made in Active Directory immediately affect a user's ability to log into a domain-joined workstation.

 ## *Next Steps*